 The block grant scheme, called the “TennCare III Waiver,” is the first such deal ever approved by CMS.
 It creates a precedent that, if allowed to stand, will harm Tennesseans and undermine Medicaid across the country.

 Here’s why it matters:

 The block grant creates incentives to cut TennCare and use the resulting “savings” for other parts of the state budget.
-The proposal hinges on the ability of the state to generate massive savings, but it’s impossible to simultaneously achieve significant health savings and maintain or increase access to healthcare coverage, especially because they tout how lean our program already is.
+The block grant encourages the state to generate massive savings, but it’s impossible to simultaneously achieve significant health savings and maintain or increase access to healthcare coverage, especially because state officials tout how lean our program already is.
 The state has an abysmal track record hoarding money intended for Tennesseans in need.
 This takes away accountability and gives them even more money to mismanage.

 There is no commitment to cover any additional people or any additional benefits.
-Any comments outside of the proposal that claim it will cover more people are not reflected in the proposal.
+Any claims that the block grant will cover more people are not reflected in the deal that CMS approved.
 The promise that no enrollees or benefits will be cut is empty because they can (and have) erected administrative barriers for enrollment, redetermination, and authorization of services.
-The proposal allows the state to arbitrarily deny access to some prescription drugs for serious and costly illnesses, like cancer and hepatitis.
-This proposal gives the state less oversight and accountability over billions of taxpayer dollars.
+The block grant allows the state to arbitrarily deny access to some prescription drugs for serious and costly illnesses, like cancer and hepatitis.
+This scheme gives the state less oversight and accountability over billions of taxpayer dollars.

 The block grant is a political gimmick, not a serious answer to Tennesseans’ real health concerns.
-The proposal makes no mention of the pandemic or rural health and hospital closures.
+The TennCare III Waiver makes no mention of the pandemic or rural health and hospital closures.
 TN’s urgent healthcare needs deserve serious attention and real action from political leaders:

 - The state’s handling of the COVID-19 pandemic led to one of the worst outbreaks in the world;